Beyond the West

 - Former Non-Western (NW) and Cultural Diversity (CD) designations will not automatically translate to a Beyond the West (BW) designation under the Wheaton curriculum.
 (April 26, 2004 Ed Pol Minutes)

-- For Wheaton-approved programs, students desiring BW designation for courses taken abroad should petition (including the syllabus and the course outline) the relevant department who will then make the appropriate recommendation to the Educational Policy Committee for approval.
-(April 26, 2004 Ed Pol Minutes)
+- For Wheaton-approved programs, students desiring BW designation for courses taken abroad should petition (including the syllabus and the course outline) the relevant department who will then make the appropriate recommendation to the Educational Policy Committee (April 26, 2004 Ed Pol Minutes)

 - BW may be taken at another college or overseas, subject to the appropriate department chair or program coordinator approval.
 (Ed Pol Annual Report 2004-2005)